WORKOUT33/Javascript-Mini-Projects/README.md

 Demo

-A live demonstration of this project can be accessed at [your live link here, if applicable].
+A live demonstration of this project can be accessed.

 Technologies Used